jamescherti/minimal-emacs.d/README.md

   :commands dumb-jump-xref-activate
   :init
   ;; Register `dumb-jump' as an xref backend so it integrates with ;; `xref-find-definitions'.
-A priority of 90 ensures it is used only when no ;; more specific backend is available.
+A priority of 80 ensures it is used only when no ;; more specific backend is available.
+  (with-eval-after-load 'xref
-  (add-hook 'xref-backend-functions #'dumb-jump-xref-activate 90)
+    (add-hook 'xref-backend-functions #'dumb-jump-xref-activate 80))

   (setq dumb-jump-aggressive nil)
   ;; (setq dumb-jump-quiet t)